lightfeed/lightfeed/README.md

 - Email us at support@lightfeed.ai
 - Open an issue in this repository
 - Post your question in our [Discord community](https://discord.gg/txZ2s4pgQJ)

+## Release Process

+This project uses GitHub Actions for CI/CD and automated releases.

+### Continuous Integration

+All commits to the `main` branch automatically trigger tests for both Python and TypeScript clients.

+### Release Process

+1. Update the `CHANGELOG.md` with your changes under the appropriate version section
+2. Commit your changes and push to main
+3. Create and push a tag to trigger a release:
+   - For Python releases: `git tag py-v1.0.0 && git push origin py-v1.0.0`
+   - For TypeScript releases: `git tag ts-v1.0.0 && git push origin ts-v1.0.0`

+The release workflow will:
+1. Run tests to ensure everything is working
+2. Build the package
+3. Publish to PyPI (Python) or npm (TypeScript)
+4. Create a GitHub release with notes from the CHANGELOG

+### Release Notes

+Release notes are automatically generated from:
+1. The CHANGELOG.md file (preferred)
+2. Git commit history if no CHANGELOG entry is found